reisder21-cmd/Data-Engineering-Projects/Walmart Analysis/README.md

 #### 4. For SCD2, an intermediate table was created in silver layer to join other tables to get all data that was required for final fact table.
 #### 5. Continuing with SCD2 configuration, a snapshot file was created using a surrogate key to track changes
 #### 6. Final fact table in gold layer, references the snapshot to track changes to fact table
+#### 7. With the final data in gold layer, I was able to create dashboards using Tableau.
+Look under Dashboards to see document with dashboards.